-After a few years of investigating this challenge first hand we’ve decided it comes down to one thing.
+After a few years of investigating this challenge first hand, we’ve decided choosing a motorhome with skiing in mind comes down to one thing.
 We’re a bit niche and nobody in the motorhome industry really knows anything about our needs.

-Whilst vloggers tripped and stumbled around the NEC paying absolutely no attention to those around them, we were getting animated about the motorhome skiing, boarding and winter sports ‘market’ and the state of the industry in general.
+Whilst vloggers trip and stumble around the NEC paying absolutely no attention to those around them, we were getting animated about the motorhome skiing, boarding and winter sports ‘market’ and the state of the industry in general.

-Our objective last week at the Motorhome and Caravan Show in Birmingham was to scout out the best motorhomes and van conversions on the new vehicle market – those that would be suitable for you if you’re looking to take a motorhome skiing trip.
+Our objective last time we visited the Motorhome and Caravan Show in Birmingham was to scout out the best motorhomes and van conversions on the new vehicle market – those that would be suitable for you if you’re looking to take a motorhome skiing trip.

 Thankfully we had a raison d’etre because quite frankly, the show was utterly uninspiring, the presentation vapid in general, and the industry lacks any of the thrill and excitement that you will find at say a car show.

 Bear in mind that motorhome users tend to be wandering weirdo types (that’s you and us) who travel relentlessly… there was not a whiff of the intrepid or adventurous about the place – there was however a genuine stench of – ‘you’ll likely pop your clogs soon so get those pennies spent before your kids get their mitts on it’.

 Anyone disagree?
 Perhaps this is why the likes of Camp Quirky and the Overlander Shows have seen such growth in recent years but we accept – they are different things.